lmeunier/flaskup/README.rst

 Flaskup!
 ~~~~~~~~

-- `UPLOAD_FOLDER`: the root folder where you want to store uploaded files (default: /tmp/flaskup).
+- `FLASKUP_UPLOAD_FOLDER`: the root folder where you want to store uploaded files (default: /tmp/flaskup).
-- `MAX_DAYS`: the maximim number of days a file will be available, the file will be deleted after MAX_DAYS days (default: 30).
+- `FLASKUP_MAX_DAYS`: the maximim number of days a file will be available, the file will be deleted after MAX_DAYS days (default: 30).

 Flask
 ~~~~~